ngauthier/domino/README.md

     # locate select field by label, acts as select
     field :favorite_color, 'Favorite Color', as: :select

+    # support multiple selects for setting and reading value as an array
+    field :allergies, as: :select, multiple: true

     # locate by id, convert value via callback
     field :age, 'person_age', &:to_i